pablosaca/deploy_model_fast_api/README.md

 # Deploy Machine Learning model with FastAPI

-This repo consist of (https://fastapi.tiangolo.com/) library by Sebastián Ramírez (https://github.com/tiangolo).
+This repo consist of a deployment a Machine Learning model using FastAPI (https://fastapi.tiangolo.com/) library by Sebastián Ramírez (https://github.com/tiangolo).

 A web application to show the project structure for a deep learning model deployed using shiny has been developed.